Web3NL/motoko-book/src/base-library/data-structures/array.md

 | Variable argument  | `element : X` |
 | Return type        | `[X]`         |

-### Example

 ```motoko, run
 {{#include _mo/array/make.mo:a}}
 ```

 ## Array.tabulate

-The `tabulate` function generates an _immutable array_ of predefined `size` by using a generator function that takes the index of every element as an argument and produces the elements of the array.
+The `tabulate` function generates an [_immutable array_] of [generic type] `X` and predefined `size` by using a generator function that takes the index of every element as an argument and produces the elements of the array.

 ```motoko
 func tabulate<X>(